sc0w/phosh-antispam/README.md

 Phosh Antispam is a program that monitors Gnome calls and automatically hangs up depending on the user's preferences.

+By default, if the number calling you is not in your contact list, or you have the contact listed as "Spam", Phosh AntiSpam will automatically tell GNOME Calls to hang up on the call.
+This will send it to voicemail.
+There are additionally these user configuration options:

+- Whether to block or allow blocked numbers (also called "Anonymous Number" in GNOME Calls)
+- If the caller calls back within 10 seconds of the first (blocked) call, whether to allow it through (in case it is a humon trying to call back).
+Note this does not apply to contacts named "Spam", they will always be hung up on.
+- If you would like to match a certain type (or types) of number (for example, an area code or a number prefix) to let them through.
+For example, if you want to allow the area code `201` and the number prefix `312-555-*`, you could allow both combinations (and add others as well).

 ## Compiling Phosh Antispam
 In order to compile Phosh Antispam you need following software packages:

 - GCC compiler
 - Gio library

 Phosh Antispam requires, at a minimum, GNOME Calls version `41.alpha` to work.
 If there is a version less than `41.alpha`, Phosh Antispam will not do anything.